 - Focus on having healthy diet foods filled with proteins and carbohydrates, and avoid having meats as they might be unhygienic.

 The permits serve as a form of security, as the authorities can monitor every trekker’s route around Manaslu.
 These permits help to regulate tourism and preserve the environment and local culture.
-Similarly, the revenue from permits helps support local development projects and conservation efforts in the Manaslu Conservation Area.
+Similarly, revenue from permits supports local development projects and conservation efforts in the Manaslu Conservation Area.
 Trekkers must obtain a Manaslu Conservation Area Entry Permit (MCAP) and an Annapurna Conservation Area Entry Permit (ACAP) for the Manaslu Circuit Trek.
+Similarly, trekkers must also now obtain the local permit, known as the Chumnubri Rural Municipality Permit.

-The route also lies within the restricted region of Nepal, which is why trekkers wishing to trek the Manaslu Circuit must also obtain a Manaslu Restricted Area Permit (RAP).
+The route also lies within Nepal’s restricted region, which is why trekkers wishing to trek the Manaslu Circuit must also obtain a Manaslu Restricted Area Permit (RAP).
+With the updated rules for 2026, solo travelers are allowed to trek in Manaslu.
 The reason for issuing this permit is that the part of the route lies close to the Tibetan border, which raises security concerns.
 It also helps efficiently regulate tourists and trekkers, ensuring responsible travel practices.

 - Recommended on TripAdvisor – We are one of the most recommended tour operators on TripAdvisor.